 Pregnancy Weight Gain Calculator

-Tells you how much weight you should have gained by a given week of pregnancy, based on your pre-pregnancy BMI.
-Use it to track whether your weight gain is on pace with clinical guidelines.
+Estimates how much weight you should have gained by a given week of pregnancy based on your pre-pregnancy BMI, using IOM-aligned weekly rates.
+Use it to check whether your current gain is on pace with clinical guidelines.

 About this calculator

 Recommended gestational weight gain depends on your pre-pregnancy Body Mass Index (BMI = weight (kg) / height (m)²).
-The Institute of Medicine (IOM) guidelines set different weekly gain targets for each BMI category.
-This calculator uses those rates for the second and third trimesters (after an assumed ~1–2 kg gain in the first trimester): Underweight (BMI < 18.5): 0.5 kg/week; Normal weight (BMI 18.5–24.9): 0.4 kg/week; Overweight or obese (BMI ≥ 25): 0.25 kg/week.
-The formula applied here is: Expected Gain = weeks × rate, where the rate is selected by your BMI bracket.
-Total recommended gain over a full pregnancy ranges from roughly 11–16 kg for normal-weight women.
+The Institute of Medicine (IOM, 2009) guidelines set different weekly gain targets for each BMI category during the second and third trimesters, after an assumed ~1–2 kg gain in the first trimester.
+This calculator simplifies those rates: Underweight (BMI < 18.5) → 0.5 kg/week; Normal weight (BMI 18.5–24.9) → 0.4 kg/week; Overweight or obese (BMI ≥ 25) → 0.25 kg/week.
+The formula is: expected_gain = weeks × rate, where the rate is selected by your BMI bracket.
+Variables: preWeight (pre-pregnancy weight in kg), height (in cm), weeks (current week of pregnancy).
+Total recommended gain over a full singleton pregnancy is approximately 12.5–18 kg for underweight women, 11.5–16 kg for normal-weight, 7–11.5 kg for overweight, and 5–9 kg for obese women.
+Edge cases: this simplified formula does not account for the slower gain in the first trimester (it applies the second/third-trimester rate from week 0), so early-pregnancy results may overstate expected gain by 1–2 kg.
+Twin or higher-order multiples have substantially different targets (17–25 kg for normal-weight).
+Women with gestational diabetes, hyperemesis, or pre-pregnancy obesity often require individualized targets from their care team.
+Weight loss in early pregnancy due to nausea is common and not necessarily concerning if balanced by adequate gain later.

 How to use